- Cambridge Trust & Selwyn Borthwick Masters Studentship in Studies in the Ancient World

 Selwyn Borthwick Masters Studentship in Studies in the Ancient World

-Selwyn College is pleased to announce a new Masters Studentship for a top scoring Masters candidate with a research focus on the ancient world.
+Selwyn College is pleased to offer two Masters Studentships for a top scoring Masters candidate with a research focus on the ancient world.
 Potential areas of study could be Archaeology, Classics, Art History, History, Anthropology, or other related subjects, depending on the focus of research.
-The Studentship will be awarded for entry in October 2023.
-The Studentship is open to exceptionally well-qualified UK candidates, of outstanding academic potential, who intend to study for a PhD degree in the future.
+The Studentships will be awarded for entry in October 2025.
+The Studentships are open to exceptionally well-qualified UK candidates, of outstanding academic potential, who intend to study for a PhD degree in the future.

 The Vienna MPhil Studentship in Philosophy